iTALC/italc/README.md

 ## License

-Copyright (c) 2004-2017 Tobias Doerffel / iTALC Solutions.
+Copyright (c) 2004-2017 Tobias Junghans / iTALC Solutions.

 See the file COPYING for the GNU GENERAL PUBLIC LICENSE.